mp619/MartinMusic/doc/report.md

 Continouing with the idea of a maintainable code we have implemented separate threads for each task.
 Our system consists of four threads and three interrupts (in order of priority):

--   **sampleISR**: interrupt responsible for updating Vout, the voltage output level dependent on the key pressed, volume, type of waveform and octave;
+-   **sampleISR**: Interrupt responsible for updating Vout, the output voltage level dependent on the pressed key, volume, type of waveform and perfoming optional decay.

--   **CANRXISR**: interrupt responsible for the reception of data from the CAN bus
+-   **CANRXISR**: Interrupt responsible for the reception of data from the CAN bus.

--   **CANTXISR**: interrupt responsible for the transmission of data via the CAN bus
+-   **CANTXISR**: Interrupt responsible for the transmission of data via the CAN bus.

--   **decode**: thread managing the decoding of the information coming from the CAN bus (\...)
+-   **decode**: Thread managing the decoding of the information coming from the CAN bus (\...)

--   **CANTX**: thread responsible for the collection of data to be transmitted via CAN (..generating corresponding interrupt\...)
+-   **CANTX**: Thread responsible for the collection of data to be transmitted via CAN (..generating corresponding interrupt\...)

--   **ScanKey**: thread managing the decoding of inputs form the keyboard and knobs
+-   **ScanKey**: Thread managing the decoding of inputs form the keyboard and knobs

 -   **displayUpdate**: thread resbonsible for the generation of the LED